Search for Buried Treasure Linked to Illinois Man's Death At Yellowstone

 "The report shows that Murphy emailed Forrest Fenn in the days before Murphy's death," KULR reports.
 "It also shows emails from Fenn to Yellowstone officials during the search.
 The man who invited people to look for his chest of gold and jewels in the Rockies was very concerned about Murphy, and also offered to help pay for a helicopter to find the missing man.
 He also wrote that he had never been to the area where Murphy fell."

-Linda Bilyeu, whose husband died in searching for the treasure in January 2016, told NBC News that the hunt was "ludicrous" and "should be stopped."
+Linda Bilyeu, whose former husband died searching for the treasure in January 2016, told NBC News that the hunt was "ludicrous" and "should be stopped."

 After the death of 52-year-old Paris Wallace, also last June, Fenn posted additional clues to a treasure-seekers' blog, apparently with the hope of preventing people from searching in unnecessarily dangerous locations.